3antozz/Where-is-Waldo/README.md

-This is my second full stack project from The Odin Project Course!
-Backend built using ExpressJS
-FrontEnd built using React
 # Where is Waldo ?
 (A Photo Tagging App)

 Where is Waldo is a Photo Tagging game where your goal is to find all the hidden characters.
 After finding all of them, you can submit your score on the leaderboard, sorted by fastest times.